Mantus667/mantus667/README.md

 # Hello there!
 My name is David Brendel. 👋

-I'm a Senior Software Developer, Umbraco fanatic, Writer from Germany.
+I'm a Senior Software Developer and Umbraco fanatic from Germany.
-I'm also currently doing my Bsc in IT while working on my company and other projects.
-I currently passionate about Umbraco, Episerver, JAMstack, Headless CMS, .Net, Sustainability, S.E.O, Web Performance.
+I currently passionate about Umbraco, Episerver, Headless CMS, .Net and CQRS.
 When I'm not developing and building things, you can find me on my motorcycle, writing an article, watching movies/series, reading or gaming.
-But most of my days are spent working on projects using Umbraco and Episerver
+But most of my days are spent working on projects using Umbraco and Episerver.

 ## 💼 Where i am currently working at/as